HTML has links - PDF has Authentication

 Revoking or suspending accreditation.

-(1) Revocation of accreditation is the withdrawal of a previously granted accreditation.
+(1) Revocation of accreditation is the department's withdrawal of a previously granted accreditation.
 Revocation may involve the entire laboratory or one or more individual parameters.

 (2) Suspension of accreditation is for a specified period during which the affected laboratory corrects deficiencies that led to the suspension.
 Suspension may involve the entire laboratory, or one or more individual parameters.